sorengoyal/python-course/Labs/Lab 2/Readme.md

 > The function `input()` gets input from the user and returns it as a string.

 ## if-else
 1. Take input from a user and check if the string has a 's' in it.
-The input and output should be as shown int eh example.
+The input and output should be as shown in the example.
 ```
 >>> Enter a string: sense
 Found 2 's'